ankitsankhyan/Document_tracking_system/README.md

 ## Conclusion

 Doctrak simplifies the process of document creation, tracking, and handling by efficiently utilizing Node.js, RSA for digital signatures, Redis for caching, and Node.js cluster for multicore utilization.
-The system offers a secure and seamless experience for users to manage their documents and ensure they reach the responsible authorities in a timely manner.
+The system offers a secure and seamless experience for users to manage their documents and ensure they can track these documents with ease.